BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 The HDI is a common choice in Bayesian statistics and *round* values like 50% or 95% are commonplace.
-But ArviZ uses 94% (or 0.94) as the default value as seen in both the summary Table {numref}`tab:posterior_summary` and {numref}`fig:plot_posterior`.
+But ArviZ uses 94% (or 0.94) as the default value as seen in both the summary {numref}`tab:posterior_summary` and {numref}`fig:plot_posterior`.
 The reason for this choice is that 94 is close to the *widely used* 95 but is different enough to serve as a